lancewood1/cloud-native-course-errata/README.md

 ### Challenge questions

-- Which auto-configuration is used for auto-configuring data source object?
+- Which auto-configuration class is used for auto-configuring data source object?
 - What file tells Spring Boot which configuration to load?